elmastudio/aino-blocks/readme.txt

 == Description ==

-The AinoBlocks Block Collection plugin brings you a collection of essential blocks for the Gutenberg block editor.
+The AinoBlocks Block Collection plugin brings you a collection of essential, minimal blocks for the Gutenberg block editor.
 With AinoBlocks and the free starter FSE block theme <a href="https://wordpress.org/themes/aino/" target="_blank" rel="">Aino</a> you can create professional websites with ease.

 ## Currently available blocks
 * Grid block and Grid item blocks